Avaiga/taipy-doc/docs/tutorials/integration/4_databricks/index.md

 application.

 More specifically, this article demonstrates how to integrate Taipy scenarios with Databricks jobs.
-Taipy’s scenarios serve as a potent tool for orchestrating tasks and performing 'what-if' analysis (i.e. examining various versions of a business problem).
+Taipy's scenarios serve as a potent tool for orchestrating tasks and performing 'what-if' analysis (i.e., examining various versions of a business problem).

 ![Databricks](images/databricks.png){width=50% : .tp-image}